aws-greengrass/aws-greengrass-lite/docs/spec/components/ggdeploymentd.md

 1. [ggdeploymentd-1] The deployment service is able to receive deployments to be handled.
-   - [ggdeploymentd-1.1] The deployment service can receive local deployments over IPC CreateLocalDeployment.
+   - [ggdeploymentd-1.1] The deployment service may receive local deployments over IPC CreateLocalDeployment.
-   - [ggdeploymentd-1.2] The deployment service can receive local deployments on startup via a deployment doc file.
+   - [ggdeploymentd-1.2] The deployment service may receive local deployments on startup via a deployment doc file.
-   - [ggdeploymentd-1.3] The deployment service can receive IoT shadow deployments.
-   - [ggdeploymentd-1.4] The deployment service can receive IoT jobs deployments.
+   - [ggdeploymentd-1.3] The deployment service may receive IoT jobs deployments.
-   - [ggdeploymentd-1.5] Multiple deployments can be received and handled such that they do not conflict with each other.
+   - [ggdeploymentd-1.4] Multiple deployments may be received and handled such that they do not conflict with each other.
-2. [ggdeploymentd-2] The deployment service can handle a deployment that includes new root components.
+2. [ggdeploymentd-2] The deployment service may handle a deployment that includes new root components.
-   - [ggdeploymentd-2.1] The deployment service can resolve a dependency order and versions for components with dependencies.
+   - [ggdeploymentd-2.1] The deployment service will resolve a dependency order and versions for components with dependencies.
-   - [ggdeploymentd-2.2] The deployment service can prepare a component with a locally provided recipe.
+   - [ggdeploymentd-2.2] The deployment service may prepare a component with a locally provided recipe.
-   - [ggdeploymentd-2.3] The deployment service can prepare a component with a recipe from the cloud.
+   - [ggdeploymentd-2.3] The deployment service may prepare a component with a recipe from the cloud.
-   - [ggdeploymentd-2.4] The deployment service can prepare a component with an artifact from a customer's S3 bucket.
+   - [ggdeploymentd-2.4] The deployment service may prepare a component with an artifact from a customer's S3 bucket.
-   - [ggdeploymentd-2.5] The deployment service can prepare a component with an artifact from a Greengrass service account's S3 bucket.
+   - [ggdeploymentd-2.5] The deployment service may prepare a component with an artifact from a Greengrass service account's S3 bucket.
-   - [*ggdeploymentd-2.6] The deployment service can prepare a component with docker artifacts.
+   - [ggdeploymentd-2.6] The deployment service will run component install scripts in the component dependency order.
 3. [ggdeploymentd-3] The deployment service fully supports configuration features.
-   - [ggdeploymentd-3.1] The deployment service can handle a component's default configuration.
+   - [ggdeploymentd-3.1] The deployment service may handle a component's default configuration.
-   - [ggdeploymentd-3.2] The deployment service can handle configuration updates and merge/reset configuration.
+   - [ggdeploymentd-3.2] The deployment service may handle configuration updates and merge/reset configuration.
-   - [*ggdeploymentd-3.3] If the deployment configuration is above 7KB for Shadow deployments or 31KB for Jobs deployments, the deployment service downloads the large configuration from the cloud.
 4. [ggdeploymentd-4] The deployment service is aware of device membership within multiple thing groups when executing a new deployment.
    - [ggdeploymentd-4.1] If the device has multiple deployments from different